manu-123gill/workinghelpdesk/workinghelpdesk.md

 ## New Tickets
 New tickets show the digital record created by customers or team members with in a date.

-For example yesterday i create 2 tickets it show two and tommorow i create 3 tickets.
+For example yesterday i create 2 tickets it show two and today i create 3 tickets.

 ## Type